Tom Rhodes: Television

 In a fourth season episode of Insomniac with Dave Attell, Attell visited Amsterdam with the intention of experiencing the Seven Deadly Sins while there.
 As the host of Kevin Masters Show starring Tom Rhodes, Rhodes represented "Envy", since Attell was envious of his cushy job in such a liberal town.
-Rhodes took Attell to some of the hottest nightclubs in Amsterdam where Rhodes was often surrounded by adoring women.
-This added to Attell's envy of Rhodes.

 When his talk show ended, Rhodes began hosting a travel show Yorin Travel on the Dutch television station Yorin.
 The format was fitting for Rhodes, who was starting to gain international appeal.
 It was also reminiscent of the travel show he did for Comedy Central in Vietnam.
 For a full season Rhodes filmed travel segments all over South America and Europe, including Peru, the Champagne Region of France, Saint Petersburg, Russia, Wales, the Dutch Caribbean, Aruba, Curacao, and a special Beatles tour in Liverpool, England.

 Rhodes appeared on the premiere episode of Red Light Comedy - Live from Amsterdam hosted by Russell Peters.
-On the episode, Tom does regional material, such as calling the Belgium city Antwerp "Hand Throw City" and about marrying a Dutch woman.
+On the episode, Rhodes does regional material, such as calling the Belgium city Antwerp "Hand Throw City" and about marrying a Dutch woman.

-Radio

-As of 2009, Tom Rhodes has been producing his own podcast, Tom Rhodes Radio, which features conversations with comedians, Tom's family and friends, and unique people he meets on his travels.
-The episodes are casual conversations between Tom and his guests with a comfortable feel.
-The podcast is an extension of the interviews Tom has done for his television shows and travel DVDs.
-Episodes are released on iTunes at least once or twice a month.
+Podcast

+Tom Rhodes Smart Camp is a weekly comedy podcast.
+The show launched in March 2011 as an extension of the various travel projects he does while on the road.
+Rhodes has gone on record saying he would like to star in a comedy travel television show where he can document his personal travels and highlight comedy scenes around the world.
+Tom produced pilot episodes himself in 2010, filming in Montana and Kuala Lumpur, Malaysia.
+Since 2009, Rhodes' projects have all incorporated his love of traveling and filming in exotic locales, including a "Honeymoon World Tour" after he married Dutch photographer Ashna Rodjan in 2011.
+He and his wife filmed during this time, and documented his travels on his blog.

+Most episodes have featured interviews with comics Tom knew in his early stand-up years, such as Doug Stanhope and Brian Regan.
+Stanhope is known for his comedic cynicism and called Tom a "very positive person" on the first episode of the show.
+Janeane Garofalo, also a cynical comic, was quoted in a documentary about Tom's career as saying that Rhodes' laid-back persona would normally "rub her the wrong way," but since Rhodes is upbeat both on and off stage, she enjoys him.
+Matador Network, a travel culture website, listed TRR as one of the top podcasts of 2011 due to its humor and diverse guests.
+Matador's only complaint was the sporadic release of the show, but cited the eclectic guests—comics, his uncle, promoters, and musicians like Tom Rhodes, an indie musician with the same name in North Carolina—as a strong draw.
+A special episode featured an interview with Tom's sister Laura shortly before she passed from breast cancer.